yTakkar/Vue-Mini-Social-Network/README.md

     # or with yarn
     yarn
     ```

+After done with dependencies, we can set up the database.
+We use MySql as the database for our project.

-2. For windows, Install PhpMyAdmin, import db.sql.
+2. For <b>Windows</b>, Install PhpMyAdmin, import db.sql in repository.

-3. For MacOS,
+3. For <b>MacOS</b>,
    - [Install MySql](https://dev.mysql.com/downloads/mysql/) and run the MySql server.
 Remember your password for 'root'
    - Install the mysql cli using `brew install mysql`
    - Import the database from db.sql.
 You can run the command whenever you want to reset the database